anywhichway/node-fetch-event/README.md

 The library exposes the ability to control the idle time, heap, stack, code size, response time, and CPU usage allowed for any request response.

-The code is currently in an BETA state.
+The code is currently in an BETA state and has not yet been tested on Windows.

 [Acknowledgements](#acknowledgements)